 - Splitting: Also known as dividing, splitting is the process of separating one node into multiple sub-nodes.

 - Decision node: This type of node is obtained when a sub-node divides further into multiple sub-nodes.

 - Leaf: This term is used to describe a node that does not split.
 Such nodes are also called terminal nodes.

 - Pruning: The process of removing sub-nodes from a decision tree is called pruning.
 Its opposite is ‘splitting’.

 - Branch: The branch is a sub-section of the entire decision tree.

 - Parent node: This is a node that is divided into multiple sub-nodes.
 The resulting sub-nodes are referred to as children.

-Why decision trees are an essential element in RDecision trees are very easy to learn, use, and explain.
-Compared to other classification and regression techniques that one can perform in R, decision trees can mirror human decision making better than any of these approaches.
+Decision trees are very easy to learn, use, and explain.
+Compared to other classification and regression techniques that one can perform in R, decision trees can mirror human decision-making better than any of these approaches.
 Not only that.
 They can be represented graphically and can handle qualitative predictors more easily without having to create dummy variables.
 However, like all classification and regression methods, decision trees have their downside, the most common being reduced accuracy.
 Generally, decision trees are not quite robust and hence they do not display the same degree of predictive accuracy as the rest of the approaches.
 A small alteration in data can result in massive changes in the final results.
 However, by combining several decision trees using techniques such as boosting, bagging, and random forests, the predictive accuracy and performance of a decision tree can be largely improved.
-For more information about the upside and downside of decision trees, collaborate with our decision trees in R assignment help professionals.
+For more information about the upside and downside of decision trees, collaborate with our decision trees in R homework help professionals.

 - Categorical variable decision tree: This type of decision tree consists of target variables that are classified into categories.
 For instance, the categories in question can be “yes” or “no”.
 This type of decision tree simply means that a decision has to fall into one category, not in-between.